 The Corps of Engineers favored continued use of transportation as described in Option 1, saying that there is no scientific evidence that would support leaving more fish in the river, as suggested by a spread the risk approach.
 "Minimizing transportation would be counterproductive to the Council's goal of doubling fish runs and the requirements placed on federal agencies under the Endangered Species Act (ESA)."
-According to the Corps, no data demonstrates adverse impacts from transportation in the areas of adult homing or selective mortality to certain populations; indeed, taking such a position would be in direct conflict with the data for steelhead, fall Chinook, and spring Chinook.
-"In contrast to the CBFWA report which correlated the decline in the Snake River with the reliance on transportation, it is entirely possible that the only reason there are Snake River stocks now is because of the transportation program."
+According to the Corps, no data demonstrates adverse impacts from transportation would be in direct conflict with the data for steelhead, fall Chinook, and spring Chinook.
+"In contrast to the CBFWA report which correlated the decline in the Snake River with the reliance on transportation program."
 The Corps added that transportation should be maximized for all species until survival from in-river migration can be raised to a level above that provided by transportation; unless in-river survival can be elevated above transport survival for all species under all flow conditions, transport should continue for species where it provides higher survival; and transport cannot be stopped because it is a condition of the National Marine Fisheries Service's Biological Opinion for ESA-listed stocks.